15 Best Places to Visit in New Mexico

 Another six miles farther along Hwy US-64, the Earthship Global Visitor Center sells guided and self-guided tours of some of the most cosmically inspired, yet functional homes on our planet.

 Read More: Top-Rated Tourist Attractions in Taos

-If you’re looking for something in New Mexico that’s truly out of this world, explore the alien environment of Roswell.
-From the McDonald’s shaped like a UFO to the chainsaw carving of an alien at a gas station, the spirit of Roswell can be summed up in a few words: fun, fantastic, far-out.
+If you're looking for one of the best places to visit in New Mexico for an out-of-this-world experience, explore the alien environment of Roswell.
+From the McDonald's shaped like a UFO to the chainsaw carving of an alien at a gas station, the spirit of Roswell can be summed up in a few words: fun, fantastic, far-out.

 How far out?
 Imagine the journey of an extra-terrestrial, coming from another galaxy, crashing somewhere on a Roswell ranch.
 Was it a nuclear surveillance balloon?
 A rocket ship?
 And what happened to the extra-terrestrials on board?
 Roswell has turned these questions into a reputation so vast, it has inspired a science fiction TV series aptly entitled ...
 Roswell.

 The UFO incident that allegedly happened in 1947, preceded by rocket research in the 1930s, is the jet fuel that ignite creative artists, museum owners, and business people in enterprising Roswell.
 Everywhere you look, you'll see little green men with alien eyes probing your every move, and there's plenty to keep you on the go.

 Take the whole family on a blacklight journey at the Roswell UFO Spacewalk.
 Pose for pictures in the surreal sets of the Area 51 Museum, Alien Zone.
 At the International UFO Museum and Research Center, sift through the facts and folklore, get educated about conspiracy theories, and decide for yourself what to believe about Roswell.